ShiroTohu/Arch-Linux-Config/README.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```
 https://wiki.archlinux.org/title/Installation_guide#Configure_the_system
-Change the root to the new system (which is presumably installed/mounted onto your actual system at this point.)
+Change the root to the new system (which is presumably installed/mounted onto your actual system at this point.).
+This creates a restricted environment where the process can only see and access files within the specified directory.

 ```
 arch-chroot /mnt